AviatrixSystems/Docs/HowTos/bootstrap_example.rst

 2. Create bootstrap bucket structure
 -------------------------------------

-In AWS S3, at the top level create a bucket for bootstrap with a **unique** name, for example "bootstrap_bucket", with the following structure:
+In AWS S3, at the top level create a bucket for bootstrap with a **unique** name, for example "bootstrap-bucket", with the following structure:

 ::